husbkk/Symantec-MD5-Hash-Auto-Submission/README.md

 12 Feb update: Import Hash function created.
 MD5 format will be checked.
 Trailing space will be omitted.

 There are 2 ways to run this program.
-1) Download the bot along with bat file of the corresponding version.
+1) Download the bot along with bat/exe file of the corresponding version.
-   Click on bat file to open.
+   Click on bat/exe file to open.

 2) Open cmd.exe / terminal.
    Go to the directory which holds MD5_Bot_Java(Version).jar